pnsaevik/effluent/docs/paper.md

 wastewater containing nutrients may lead to eutrophication of the receiving water body if the outfall rises to the surface.
-Computer modelling of the dilution process may help discover this type of problems before they appear, and can guide the design of an outfall system to minimize the impact to the environment.
+Computer modelling of the dilution process may help discover this type of problems before they appear, and can guide the design of an outfall system to minimize environmental impact.

 # Statement of need